tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 date: 2022-11-10
 author: Hadley Wickham
 description: >
-    purrr 1.0.0 brings a basket of updates to purrr.
-We deprecated a number of seldom used functions to hone in on the core purpose of purrr while implemented a swath of new features including progress bars, improved error reporting, and much much more!
+    purrr 1.0.0 brings a basket of updates.
+We deprecated a number of seldom used functions to hone in on the core purpose of purrr and implemented a swath of new features including progress bars, improved error reporting, and much much more!